nimscale/jerasure/README.md

 NOTE: Depending on where nim is installed, at times it will automatically do the linking as we have included it already into development binding.
-But if there is an error demanding those library then just include them in your nim.conf.
+But if there is an error demanding those library then just include them in your nim.cfg.

-### Edit your nim.conf to include  jerasure library search path ###
+### Edit your nim.cfg to include  jerasure library search path ###
 When you begin using our binding like;
 ```py
     import jerasure.src.jerasure
     import jerasure.src.galois
 ```
 Nim compiler may complain about the absense of those import files;
-in those instance, then you will need to include this line in your nim.conf module search path.
+in those instance, then you will need to include this line in your nim.cfg module search path.

 ```ssh